Ding-dong, Bitcoin’s dead. At least that’s the prevailing narrative from the usual suspect (here’s looking at you, Jamie Dimon).

 “Never in my career have I seen such a complete failure of corporate controls . . . as occurred here.”

-For now, it appears that the corruption at FTX was limited to Bankman-Fried and a small cabal at the top of the company.
-However, the fact that FTX employees, and even institutional investors were fooled raises a particularly terrifying thought for the rest of us…
+The corruption at FTX was deliberately well hidden, and it appears that only a small cabal at the top of the company were even aware anything was amiss.
+The fact that even institutional investors were fooled raises a particularly terrifying thought for the rest of us…

 Longtime followers of FNN probably have a nagging feeling that I’ve talked about this before, and that is because I did here.